Spanish for the fifth of May, Cinco de Mayo celebrates the day in 1862 when the Mexican army defeated invading French forces.

 However, not all the parade’s musicians are so serious.

 Along with music, every parade needs a few princesses, and there are plenty of them here today.
-Many are from right in Saint Paul, but neighboring communities are represented too.
+Many are from right in Saint Paul, but neighboring communities are also represented.

 They are all friendly, like the Lakeville princesses who happily pose for pictures.